NilsKaizen/TripAdvisor_Scraper/README.md

 ## STEPS AND APPROACH TO THE PROJECT:
+(Running Time 3 hours aprox.
+Dipending on your computer and your internet connection)

 	0. Set the database and the tables in MySQL and design the structure
 	1. Get all links from the restaurants by page and save into Excel File